-More than 10 FeRu-based quaternary Heusler alloys was studied by Guo et al. FeRuCrSi was predicted to be a spin gapless semiconductor Heusler Alloy with 100% spin polarisation.
-The total magnetic moment of the FeRuCrSi was calculated to be 2.0 μB [1].
-Type-II ScMnVGa is among spin gapless semiconductor in Mn-based Heusler alloys.
-The absence of magnetic moment was calculated for ScMnVGa, which represents it antiferromagnetic behaviour.
-This calculation was achieved using first-principles calculations based on density functional theory [2].
+More than 10 FeRu-based quaternary Heusler alloys have been studied by Guo et al. [386],[387][388].
+FeRuCrSi is predicted to be a spin gap-less semiconductor with 100% spin polarisation.
+The total magnetic moment is calculated to be 2.0 μB [386].
+Type-II ScMnVGa is a spin gap-less semiconductor in Mn-based Heusler alloys.
+The absence of a magnetic moment is calculated for ScMnVGa, which represents antiferromagnetic behaviour.
+This calculation is achieved using first-principles calculations based on density functional theory [387] .

-[1] X. Guo, Z. Ni, Z. Liang and H. Luo, Comput.
-Mater.
-Sci.
-154, 442-448 (2018).

-[2] L. Fan.
-F. Chen, C. Li, X. Hou, X. Zhu, J. Luo and Z. Chen J. Magn.
-Magn.
-Mater.
-497 166060 (2020).

-[3] A. Birsan, V. Kuncser, J. Magn.
-Magn.
-Mater.
-406 (2016) 282.